 Case management refers to the planning, coordination, delivery, and review of health services provided to an individual in a health care facility or the community.
-Effective case management strengthens patient-centered care through the involvement of a proactive, supportive, and multidisciplinary team of health care professionals.
+Effective case management strengthens patient-centered care by involving a proactive, supportive, and multidisciplinary team of health care professionals.
 Proper case management of a disease or health condition helps maintain the therapeutic efficacy and safety of medicines, promotes high-quality care and cost-effective outcomes, and helps contain drug resistance.

-SIAPS and its predecessor programs have worked in resource-limited settings to develop solutions at all stages of the case management process, in both public and private sector settings, at district facilities, as well as at national hospitals.
+SIAPS and its predecessor programs worked in resource-limited settings to develop solutions at all stages of the case management process in public- and private-sector settings and at both district facilities and national hospitals.

-- National level: SIAPS supports revision of essential medicines lists and helps to develop and disseminate standard treatment guidelines
+- National level: SIAPS supported the revision of essential medicines lists and helped to develop and disseminate standard treatment guidelines

-- Facility level: SIAPS trains health care workers in the use of treatment protocols, appropriate dispensing and counseling practices, and medication reviews to measure the degree of adherence to treatment guidelines
+- Facility level: SIAPS trained health care workers in the use of treatment protocols, appropriate dispensing and counseling practices, and medication reviews to measure the degree of adherence to treatment guidelines

-- Patient level: SIAPS conducts studies to measure and improve adherence, particularly of ART, and works collaboratively to design and disseminate information and educational materials to promote correct medicine administration and dosing
+- Patient level: SIAPS conducted studies to measure and improve adherence, particularly of ART, and worked collaboratively to design and disseminate information and educational materials to promote correct medicine administration and dosing

 Community Case Management

-SIAPS supports the implementation of CCM both globally and at the country level, with a particular focus on supply chain considerations for effective CCM.
-SIAPS also provides technical assistance to improve other aspects of case management, including the rational use of medicines and development of protocols and training materials.
+SIAPS supported the implementation of CCM both globally and at the country level, with a particular focus on supply chain considerations for effective CCM.
+SIAPS also provided technical assistance to improve other aspects of case management, including rational medicine use and the development of protocols and training materials.

 With the added pressure that the HIV and AIDS epidemic has placed on both health care providers and health facilities, community health workers provide critical support in extending the reach of patient care.
 Increasingly, community health workers are enlisted to help with case management of palliative care, proper management of medicines, detection of adverse effects, and overall quality assurance and patient safety.
-SIAPS is working to assure that these emerging areas are addressed as we support best practices for case management in resource-limited settings.
+SIAPS worked to ensure that these emerging areas were addressed as it supported best practices for case management in resource-limited settings.